“What I really only want to say that we may love a place and still be a danger to it.”

 Wallace Stegner - Thoughts in a Dry Land

 Love, though, is not enough.
 To live well in any place demands more from us than just love.
 Much more.
 Wallace Stegner alerts us to this in his essay, Thoughts in a Dry Land, when he says: “What I really only want to say that we may love a place and still be a danger to it.”
 Let Mr. Stegner’s words impress themselves deeply upon your consciousness for a while.
 Your love is not sufficient to prevent all harm, damage, and even destruction.
-Extrapolating Stegner’s pronouncement, I believe it is even warranted to say that not only may your love for your place not be enough, but it may also be actively dangerous.
+Extrapolating Stegner’s pronouncement, I believe it is warranted to say that not only may your love for your place not be enough, but it may also be actively dangerous.
 A bone chilling truth.
 Indeed, one that should make every localist quake in their boots.

 One person who is keenly aware of this danger, through regrettable firsthand experience, is, perhaps, the person we would least expect to be named among the “land harmers”.
 Wendell Berry became painfully alert to the possibility of being a danger to the land he loved after his ill-fated attempt at digging a pond.
 His intentions were noble: to make good agricultural use of a steep hillside and perhaps also to enhance the biodiversity of the land under his care.
-In digging this pond, he was doing what he thought was best, in a way which he thought was good and proper.
+In digging this pond he was doing what he thought was best in a way which he thought was good and proper.
 His intentions were loving and laudable.
 The outcome was dire.

 “We had an extremely wet fall and winter, with the usual freezing and thawing.
 The ground grew heavy with water, and soft.
 The earthwork slumped; a large slice of the woods floor on the upper side slipped down into the pond.